 One of London’s best loved seafood dining experiences, floating restaurant London Shell Co recently launched its Seashore to Front Door delivery boxes across the capital.
 For minimal effort, its ready-to-eat picnic boxes contain all the components for a meal for two, such as poached rainbow trout, hot smoked Dorset char and whole cooked prawns with mayonnaise, as well as a bottle of The Grand Duchess English sparkling wine.

 A boujie BBQ box is also available, with delights including king prawns and sesame, soy and ginger tuna steaks.
-The fish is sourced directly from Cornwall and delivered to homes within the M25 every Friday, with plans to go nationwide in the coming weeks.
+The fish is sourced directly from Cornwall and delivered to homes every Friday.
+Be quick – they sell out fast.

 Wright Bros, Soho, Spitalfields and more